THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 Balance implies the existence of a set of complementary opposites or perhaps several options or possibilities.
 They need to be weighed or otherwise assessed in order to bring harmony to the body and the mind.

-Focusing on balance is one of the major differences between nutritional balancing science and almost all other nutritional and medical approaches.
-Here are examples of how the concept of balance is used in nutritional balancing science.
+Focusing on balance is one of the major differences between development science and almost all other nutritional and medical approaches.
+Here are examples of how the concept of balance is used in development science.

 BALANCING THE LIFESTYLE

 A key area for healing is to balance such things as sleep and activity, exercise and rest, time alone and time with others, time at work and time for rest and recreation.
 These are examples of how balance applies to one’s lifestyle.
-For more on this, read the 2010 edition of Nutritional Balancing And Hair Mineral Analysis.
+For more on this, read the 2019 edition of Development And Hair Mineral Analysis.
 It is available through this website at Books.

 Balancing the food and water intake is another complex and important area for healing.
-The way this is done in nutritional balancing is completely different from the four food groups system used in dietetics.
-It is also very different from the so-called food pyramid, which the government of America now recommends.
-We don’t find these systems nearly adequate or even accurate enough.
+The way this is done in development is completely different from the ‘four food groups’ system used in dietetics or the ‘food pyramid’, now endorsed by the American government.
+We don’t find these systems adequate for development.
+For details about the development diet, read Food For Daily Use.

 MENTAL AND EMOTIONAL BALANCE

 We are all exposed to a tremendous amount of information, mental stimulation, emotional news headlines and much more.
 To remain healthy, a person must be able to sort through all this, keep what is helpful and reject the lies, the propaganda, and much that is just of poor quality or even destructive.
-It is a major task.
+It is a major task discussed in a number of articles on this website.

 Emotional balancing is also a critical area, so that one is not hyper or manic, yet also not depressed and discouraged.
 This may sound easy, but it is quite difficult for many people, especially those who are not feeling well.